-5. When a student takes a MLOA during the course of a semester, either the grade of "Withdrawal" (W) or "Incomplete" (I) will be recorded by the Registrar for those courses in which the student is enrolled.
-Students eligible to utilize the grade of "Incomplete" should follow instructions in the College Bulletin.
+Leaves of absence are granted for the remainder of a semester, a single semester or an academic year.
+When a student takes a leave of absence during the course of a semester, either the grade of "Withdrawal" (W) or "Incomplete" (I) will be recorded by the Registrar for those courses in which the student is enrolled.
+Students eligible to utilize the grade of "Incomplete" should follow instructions in the Academic Bulletin.
+Students are eligible to receive incomplete grades only if the leave begins six weeks or less before the end of the semester.